nsoft/jesterj/code/ingest/licenses/Apache-2.0/java-driver-core-4.14.1/README.txt

 Copy of Notice File
 -------------------
-This project does not provide a NOTICE file for this version, so we cannot replicate such here.
+There is no Notice file for this version of java-driver-core

+This was verified at:

 https://github.com/datastax/java-driver/tree/4.14.1